Very Rev. William Lefroy1

 Major Frederic Alan Bates was born on 16 August 1884.1 He was the son of Sir Edward Percy Bates, 2nd Bt. and Constance Elizabeth Graves.1 He married Elizabeth Barbarie Fair, daughter of Thomas Fair, on 5 July 1932.1 He died on 24 June 1957 at age 72, without issue.1

-He gained the rank of Captain in the service of the Denbighshire Yeomanry.1 He fought in the First World War, where he was mentioned in despatches four times.1 He gained the rank of Major in the service of the Royal Air Force.1 He was decorated with the award of the Military Cross (M.C.) in 1918.1 He was decorated with the award of the Air Force Cross (A.F.C.) in 1919.1 He held the office of Deputy Lieutenant (D.L.) of Flintshire.1 He held the office of High Sheriff of Denbighshire in 1935.1
+He gained the rank of Captain in the Denbighshire Yeomanry.1 He fought in the First World War, where he was mentioned in despatches four times.1 He gained the rank of Major in the Royal Air Force.1 He was awarded the Military Cross (M.C.) in 1918.1 He was awarded the Air Force Cross (A.F.C.) in 1919.1 He held the office of Deputy Lieutenant (D.L.) of Flintshire.1 He held the office of High Sheriff of Denbighshire in 1935.1

 Citations